-This Mid-year Progress Meeting with your appraiser will focus on the status of goal attainment and help you adjust your action plan in order to achieve your goals by the end of the school year.
+This Mid-Year Conference with your appraiser will focus on the status of goal attainment and help you adjust your action plan in order to achieve your goals by the end of the school year.
 The Mid-Year evaluation meeting will also include a formative review of performance using the T-PESS rubric.
 As a result of this discussion, you should have a clear understanding of your performance trajectory, final effectiveness ratings, and whether you are on target to accomplish goals.

 You will synthesize your collected artifacts and evidence and any additional information you have gathered to create a comprehensive view of your performance throughout the year.
 This brief summary is not intended as a portfolio, but rather a concise review of artifacts, evidence, and information that can be used in consideration of your performance.
 You will provide this information to your appraiser before the End-of-Year Performance Discussion.